 although they may not be how the original creators envisaged.

-This website is undergoing a major overhaul.
+This website is constantly changing.
 If you have any photographs or stories you would like to contribute, or just suggestions, please do contact us by email at the address shown below.
 For other enquiries please have a look at our contacts